-Welcome to the NSW DPI Weeds Research Unit web pages.
+Welcome to the NSW DPIRD Weeds Research Unit web pages.
 We are one of Australia’s largest providers of innovative and world class research on invasive weeds.
 Our work provides effective solutions that reduce the economic, environmental and social impacts of weeds.
 We use and develop cutting edge tools such as robotics, drones and detector dogs, as well as refining the more traditional approaches such as cultural, chemical and biological weed control.
 For more information on what we do see our Weeds Research Development and Engagement Portfolio.

 We work in cropping, grazing and environmental systems, tackling the weeds that affect these systems the most.
 Current work includes projects on alligator weed, annual ryegrass, barnyard grass, barley grass, cat’s claw creeper, Chilean Needle grass, cylindropuntias, feather-top Rhodes grass, fireweed, fleabane, giants rats tail grass, Madeira vine, mother-of-millions, ox-eye daisy, prickly pear, salvinia, serrated tussock, sowthistle, silverleaf nightshade, tropical soda apple, water lettuce, wild radish and windmill grass.